axelkjonsberg/Azure-UserFlow-Helpers/UserFlowFunctions/README.md

-# UserFlowHelpers
+# UserFlow.Helpers

 Helpers for Microsoft Entra External ID custom authentication extensions and Azure AD B2C API Connectors.

-## THIS PACKAGE IS IN PREVIEW STATE; EXPECT CHANGES
+## ⚠️ THIS PACKAGE IS IN PREVIEW STATE; EXPECT IT TO CHANGE

 ---